Interested in exploring Labs?

 What happens if a user hides or unhides a Tweet from the main Twitter experience?

 People can still hide and unhide replies manually.
 Your implementation must respect the user’s ability to independently change the status of a reply.

-I’m getting an error while trying to hide a reply, and my app is authenticating on behalf of the author of the original conversation.
+I’m getting an error while trying to moderate a reply, and my app is authenticating on behalf of the author of the original conversation.
 Why is this happening?

 This may happen because:

-- Your app is trying to hide a Tweet or a reply from the authenticating user.
+- Your app is trying to hide or unhide a Tweet authored by the authenticating user.

 - Your app may have reached the rate limit for the current 15-minute time window.
 In this case, your app can check the response headers to pause making request until the rate limit window resets.

 - The conversation may have reached the maximum allowed number of hidden replies.